 In 2018, Napier City Council submitted an Indicative Business Case to the Government for a redefined National Aquarium of New Zealand.
 There was strong support given for this by ratepayers in the Long Term Plan 2018-2028 consultation, with an allocated project budget of $10.2M.
 Following the submission of the Indicative Business Case to the Government, NCC received funding from the Government’s Provincial Growth Fund to complete a Detailed Business Case for a new expanded aquarium.
 This will be presented to the Government in late 2019.

-The expansion of the Aquarium is known as Project Shapeshifter.
+The expansion of the aquarium is known as Project Shapeshifter.
 Central government has asked us to prepare a business case for redefining the National Aquarium of New Zealand, which is located in Napier.
 This involves creating something exciting and different for New Zealand.
-The vision is to have a national centre of excellence which showcases education, research, environmental kaitiakitanga (guardianship), indigenous knowledge, and science.
+The vision is to have a national centre of excellence which showcases education, conservation, research, environmental kaitiakitanga (guardianship), indigenous knowledge and science.
 Key partners in the project include Air New Zealand, University of Waikato, Hawke’s Bay Tourism, Hawke’s Bay Regional Council, and local iwi.

 We have received funding from the government’s Provincial Growth Fund to prepare a detailed business case for a new redefined National Aquarium of New Zealand.
 This will be submitted in late 2019.
 If the business case is successful and we manage to find funding from other sources, construction will likely begin from 2022-2024, and the new aquarium may open in 2025.